nextauthjs/next-auth/docs/docs/guides/upgrade-to-v5.md

 If you are using a sufficiently fast and Edge-compatible database ORM/library, you can ignore this section.
 :::

 NextAuth.js supports two session strategies.
 When you are using an adapter, you can choose to save the session data into a database.
-Unless your database and it's adapter is compatible with the Edge runtime/infrastructure, you will not be able to use a "database" session strategy.
+Unless your database and its adapter is compatible with the Edge runtime/infrastructure, you will not be able to use a `"database"` session strategy.

 Most adapters rely on an ORM/library that is not yet compatible with the Edge runtime.
 So here is how you can work around it: